-Filling in a commercial invoice shouldn’t be a difficult task.
+Filling in a commercial invoice for export shouldn’t be a difficult task.
 However, it’s important that you keep in mind that any error can have negative consequences for your online store and your buyers —everything from a delay to the complete cancellation of the shipment.

 Automating this task is, without a doubt, one of the best ways to avoid shipping issues that can be caused by human error and to keep your international customers as happy as your domestic ones.

-Creating a commercial invoice
+How to fill out a commercial invoice